-The FAA Mitigation Area was established in the LBA in an agreement between the Commonwealth Ports Authority, FAA, Department of the Navy (DoN), and U.S. Fish and Wildlife Service (USFWS) for habitat protection as mitigation for past expansion of the Tinian Airport (West Field).
+The Federal Aviation Administration (FAA) Mitigation Area was established in the LBA in an agreement between the Commonwealth Ports Authority, FAA, Navy, and U.S. Fish and Wildlife Service (USFWS) for habitat protection as mitigation for past expansion of the Tinian Airport (West Field).
 The agreement is subject to the right of the U.S. military to use the FAA Mitigation Area for low-impact, non habitat destructive military training (CNMI and United States of America 2001).
 This is consistent with use of the area for an SDZ.
-However, range development that would involve habitat destruction, such as development of range footprints and roads, would have to provide replacement mitigation subject to renegotiation of the existing agreement for the FAA Mitigation Area.
+However, range development that would involve habitat destruction, such as development of range footprints, roads, and other infrastructure, would have to provide replacement mitigation subject to renegotiation of the existing agreement for the FAA mitigation area.